 Let’s take a look.

-With the exceptions of a couple grades, the two grading systems generally line up pretty well.
+With the exceptions of a couple of grades, the two grading systems generally line up pretty well.
 It is fairly simple to know what grade you can climb in the other system just from a glance.
 So what makes one system better than another?
 Why have two systems if they are so similar?
-To understand this, we have to take a look at the two different bouldering grading systems: the V-Scale and the Font.
+To understand this, we have to take a look at the two different bouldering scale: the V-Scale and the Font.
 System.